 Most people think dental care is simply a cosmetic issue.
 But it’s much more than that.

 Simply put, periodontal disease is any inflammation or infection of the teeth, gums, or related structures.
 It’s caused by a number of bacteria and their toxins.
 Left untreated, these toxins damage the teeth, gums, and supporting tissues.
 With time, teeth will loosen, become painful, and eventually fall out.
 The toxins can also spread via the bloodstream to other organs in the body, including the kidneys, liver, GI tract, lungs, and heart .
-Fortunately, periodontal disease is very easy to prevent and treat.
-Here are eight tips for keeping your dog’s teeth and gums in tiptop shape with proper dental care.
+Fortunately, periodontal disease is very easy to prevent and treat with a few dental care practices.
+Here are five tips for keeping your dog’s teeth and gums in tiptop shape.

 If your dog won’t let you brush his teeth, ask your veterinarian for help.